 Most class attendees fell into one of the following four categories:

-1. We have been meaning to look into computer based training, but can’t seem to find the time or budget.
+- We have been meaning to look into computer-based training, but can’t seem to find the time or budget.

-NOTE: Although the class was attended primarily by fire service staff, the subject matter of online and e-learning could easily crossed over to law enforcement and all areas of safety training.
+NOTE: Although the class was attended primarily by fire service staff, the subject matter of online training and e-learning could easily cross over to law enforcement and all areas of safety training.

 Attendees to the class or readers of this post (you) have an interest in learning about how to:

 - Start using online learning courses and technology.

 - You are in the early staging of incorporating online training and want to avoid rookie mistakes.

 - Develop a tactical (short term) and strategic (long term) plan for using and benefiting from online learning.